somewherelands

 This is Kiruna, a sliver of the greater Arctic North that only seven countries in the world lay claim to- and it is the land of the Sámi people, the indigenous inhabitants of the untamed Far North.

-More than just land, Kiruna is a living testament to the remarkable resilience of an entire, thousand-year-old community.
+More than just land, Kiruna is a living testament to the remarkable resilience of an entire, thousand-year community.
 Here in the Arctic North, the Sámis’ sense of place in society is entirely defined by their ancestry – and their purpose, inextricably intertwined with the reindeer herds that roam their lands.

 And I was right.
 As pleasantries are exchanged and introductions made, it strikes me that this isn’t just some run-of-the-mill tourist attraction or even your typical, contrived ‘living museum’.